AI Agent Skills Integration

 | SessionStart hook | /opt/orchestratia-skills/hooks/orchestratia-context.sh |

-Injects task context when Claude starts |
+Injects task context on session start |

 | PreToolUse hook | /opt/orchestratia-skills/hooks/orchestratia-pretooluse.sh |

-Checks approval rules before each tool |
+Checks approval rules before tool use |

-| SKILL.md | ~/.claude/skills/orchestratia/SKILL.md |
+| Claude SKILL.md | ~/.claude/skills/orchestratia/SKILL.md |

-Teaches Claude the orchestratia workflow |
+Claude Code workflow instructions |

 | Config | /etc/orchestratia/config.yaml |